+(Continued.)

-At the hospital they regarded Mishka with unfriendly "What do you want?"
-(Continued.) doing something.
-He sobbed half of his grief away, then got up walked the tracks to the station.
-He must get away from the p When he had gone a hundred yards he remembered about Serie I must say good-by to him.
-Perhaps I will never see him a the end.
-I can still hold out a little longer, but if no one give down.
+Mishka cried for an hour, cried for two hours-but he had to become doing something.
+He sobbed half of his grief away, then got up and walked the tracks to the station.
+He must get away from the place.
+When he had gone a hundred yards he remembered about Serioshka: must say good-by to him.
+Perhaps I wlil never see him again.
+If a good man comes along he may take pity on me.
+If not, it is the end.
+I can still hold out a little longer, but if no one gives me bread by evening, I don't know what will become of me.
+No. I'll fall down.
 I'll lie there in my misery and never get up again.
+No one needs me.
+If anyone sees me lying there, he will turn and go away again.
+He will say: there are enough of this kind lying around . . .

 Stop shining, Sun, . . .
 You bring no joy.